 That’s how they pronounce “jazz” in New Zealand.

-Which – you’ll have quickly noted – is a fact that beautifully fuses our specialist subjects of music and geography together almost as seamlessly as the team behind Nightjar have managed to achieve within their new bar, Oriole.
+Which – you’ll have quickly noted – is a fact that beautifully fuses our specialist subjects of music and geography together almost as seamlessly as the team behind Nightjar manage to achieve within their second bar, Oriole.

-The New World (The Americas): Where you can stop off at a key stage on the Inca Trail by consuming an Ollantaytambo; drench yourself in the wet wilderness of an Everglade; or get lost in a vast expanse of blue sky, rolling grassland and unending wheatfields with a Prairie Horn (the bourbon in which will assist your imagination).
+The New World (The Americas): Where you can stop off at a key stage on the Inca Trail by consuming an Miraflores; drench yourself in the wet wilderness of an Everglade; or get lost in a vast expanse of blue sky, rolling hills and vast lakes with a Bon Echo (the whiskey in which will assist your imagination).

 There’s live music seven nights per week (including some great Calypso, Cuban Son, Brazillian Jazz, and regular performances from Nightjar’s well-known roster of swing jazz musicians) plus space at the front for dancing.
 So… Jizz Hands at the ready.
 Ooh, and there’s food too.
 It comes in the eclectic, worldly form of small plates like sea bass ceviche; crab causitas; Mexican chicken with miso corn; lomo salteado with pardon peppers; black truffle croquettes; chocolate textures with mullet wine and poached pear; and a bunch of other stuff.